gwbao/DAPNet/README.md

 ## Model zoo

 Please download the official pre-trained weights from https://github.com/Sudhandar/ResNet-50-model, https://github.com/hitachinsk/SAMed and [https://github.com/hitachinsk/SAMed](https://github.com/HUMMMZ/MRU-Net).
 All baseline models in our experiments start with these weights.
-In addition, we provide the DAPNet model weights for X-ray security inspection, medical segmentation, and remote sensing analysis at 通过网盘分享的文件：DAPNet.zip
-链接: https://pan.baidu.com/s/14oPAaGXBcfMOAl09Gi1YXw 提取码: dapn for further evaluation.
+In addition, we provide the DAPNet model weights for X-ray security inspection, medical segmentation, and remote sensing analysis at https://pan.baidu.com/s/14oPAaGXBcfMOAl09Gi1YXw(dapn) for further evaluation.

 ---